Enoc Perez, Brigitte Schindler, Carlo Mollino

 The exhibition will be accompanied by a book with essays by Mario Diacono and Fulvio Ferrari and texts by Enoc Perez and Brigitte Schindler.

 * The 15th edition of Fotografia Europea was cancelled because of the Covid-19 emergency.
-Some of the exhibitions produced by the Festival will be on display in the Fall 2020 (fotografiaeuropea.it), waiting for the next edition scheduled in the Spring 2021.
+Some of the exhibitions produced by the Festival have been on display in the Fall 2020 (fotografiaeuropea.it), waiting for the next edition scheduled in the Spring 2021.

 Press clipping selection: